etzm/iscc-sum/docs/specifications/treewalk.md

 ### 8.2 Custom Ignore Files

-Treewalk-Ignore implementations **MAY** support different ignore file names by allowing the caller to specify which ignore file to process:
+TREEWALK-IGNORE implementations **MAY** support different ignore file names by allowing the caller to specify which ignore file to process:

 - `.gitignore` - Git-style ignores